Heather Grabbe: Career in Brussels

 In 2014, when populist parties obtained unprecedented support in the European Parliament elections, Grabbe analyzed the negative influence that these parties’ agendas and rhetoric would have on Europe’s open society.
 Together with senior diplomat Stefan Lehne, she warned that radical right populism fundamentally undermines European integration.
 They recommended that EU leaders and institutions engage citizens directly to address real-world challenges, instead of giving disproportionate attention to issues that the populist rhetoric magnified, such as migration.
 She argued that populism thrived because of the political instrumentalization of socio-economic inequalities, and because of insecurity due to globalization and digital transformations.
 According to Grabbe, the key to address both the root causes of populism and citizens’ grievances is for the EU focus on the "Big 3 challenges" around planet, lifetime and technology.

 In 2018, she spoke at TEDx Brussels and in the Belgian Senate's Superdemocracy series on the importance of critical thinking and mindful engagement with post-truth politics, and how technology is affecting the openness of societies and quality of democracy.

 In 2019-2021, as the EU committed itself to the "European Green Deal" to make the transition to a carbon-neutral economy, Grabbe highlighted the importance of making it a "fair transition".
 She spoke about the importance of fairness towards the most vulnerable in society, towards the global South, and between the present and future generations.
 She also highlighted the urgency of deepening democratic engagement to demonstrate to citizens "that climate inaction will only deepen social and economic injustices, while pursuing a low-carbon transition will offer new jobs and opportunities."

 Grabbe’s work has been published in, among others, the Financial Times, The New York Times, The Wall Street Journal, and The Guardian.

 In 2017, POLITICO Europe ranked her highly among "the women who shape Brussels".

+Personal life

+In 1994, she married Andrew Wilson, and academic and classical archaeologist.
+Together they had two daughters.
+They divorced in 2009.